 For years, clients have highly valued the hotels of Pärnu, where good housing is accompanied by beautiful views of the Pärnu Bay.
 Strand SPA & Conference Hotel has been fulfilling the dreams and wishes of its guests since the year 1992 already.
 Strand has seen first dates, magnificent weddings, international conferences, fun corporate events, people getting to know each other on golf tracks.
 In addition to its great location, Strand also attracts interested people with its history, because the building was initially built as a boarding house for the Russian Information Agency APN in the year 1985 and at that time it was a mysterious institution, closed to the ordinary public.

 Over the years, the hotel has been constantly updated and modernised.
-In 2016, the rooms in C wing were completely renovated.
-In 2017, the rooms in A wing, the restaurant, lobby bar and reception area were redone.
-And in the beginning of 2018, rooms on the third and fourth floor in the B wing (i.e. the sea-facing wing) were also renovated.
+In 2016, the rooms in C-wing were completely renovated.
+In 2017, the rooms in A-wing, the restaurant, lobby bar and reception area were redone.
+In the beginning of 2018, rooms on the third and fourth floor in the B-wing (i.e. the sea-facing wing) were renovated.
+And at the beginning of 2019, the first and second floor rooms of the B-wing were also refurbished.
 The entire building – conference halls, rooms, restaurant, spa, beauty centre and indoor mini-golf – is carefully planned and furnished according to the guests’ needs.

 Strand wears its **** mark proudly.
 Today, we offer full solutions to our guests.
 Strand is the place for having a memorable family vacation, for organizing conferences and other events, for enjoying the pleasure of spa and beauty treatments.
 Most of our rooms have an uplifting view of the Pärnu Bay.
 It’s good to be in Strand – all wishes are fulfilled in one place!